 David L. Haller is a partner in Holland & Knight's Washington, D.C., and Tysons offices and a member of the firm's Litigation and Dispute Resolution Practice.
-Mr. Haller has extensive experience in the areas of litigation and dispute resolution, white collar defense and investigations, and consumer protection defense and compliance.
+Mr. Haller focuses his practice in the areas of litigation and dispute resolution, and white collar defense and investigations.

-Before joining Holland & Knight, Mr. Haller served as a judicial law clerk to the Honorable Adalberto Jordan of the U.S. Court of Appeals for the Eleventh Circuit, and to the Honorable Patricia Seitz of the U.S. District Court for the Southern District of Florida.
+Before joining Holland & Knight, Mr. Haller served as a judicial law clerk to the Honorable Adalberto J. Jordan of the U.S. Court of Appeals for the Eleventh Circuit, and to the Honorable Patricia A. Seitz of the U.S. District Court for the Southern District of Florida.

 During law school, Mr. Haller served as an intern at the U.S. Attorney's Office for the Southern District of Florida.